 - Stick to a routine.

 - Know your energy highs and lows.
 Choose your weakest subject for your best time of the day.

-- Keep a "to do" pad nearby.
-Jot down each thought that interrupts your concentration.
+- Keep a to-do list.
+Make note of thoughts that interrupts your concentration.
 Then during your break, figure out if the same issue keeps popping up, and do something about it to get it off your mind.